second-state/wasmedge-wasi-nn/rust/README.md

-# wasi-nn bindings for Rust
+# wasi-nn bindings for Rust, with LLM extensions

+This package is inspired by the [wasi-nn] package, but with additional support for the LLM.

+===

 This package contains high-level Rust bindings for [wasi-nn] system calls.
 It is similar in purpose to the [WASI bindings] but this package provides optional access to a system's machine learning